 - “How do you steam vegetables without a microwave?”

 - “How do you prepare food that comes in a microwaveable pouch without a microwave?”

 These are all great questions about how to survive without a microwave, and I’ll address them below.
 I’ll also talk a bit about why I don’t have a microwave in case you’re weighing the pros and cons of getting rid of your beloved appliance.

 Let’s start with the basics for life without a microwave.
 Here are five things you can do if you don’t own this popular appliance.

 Warm Up Food in Pots and Pans

-Pots and pans are essential kitchenware pieces if you don’t own a microwave.
+Pots and pans are essential kitchenware pieces.
 Here are some things you can reheat in a pot:

 Soup (frozen or refrigerated)

 Macaroni and cheese